 Nitrate and Nitrite

 Nitrate and Nitrite concentrations in water samples were determined with the use of a HACH spectrophotometer (model 3900 DR, USA).
 To finish this task, 25 ml of water with analytical test tablets for nitrate and Nitrite were mixed.
 The final contents were determined using 450 nm and 890 nm spectrophotometers, respectively.
 The protocols described in the study by [16] were followed: standard sulphate and nitrate solutions were used to create calibration curves, and the acquired data were compared to them.
 By comparing the chloride concentrations found in the samples with those from blank titrations, the titrimetric methods were used to evaluate the chloride concentrations in the samples.
 A quantitative analysis of the sample's chloride concentration was performed.
-Chloride concentration= (Vs-Vb) x N x 35.5 x 1000 V Vs = Volume of silver nitrate used for the sample Vb = Volume of silver nitrate used for the blank, V=Volume of sample taken, N= Normality
+Chloride concentration= (Vs-Vb) x N x 35.5 x 1000 V Vs = Volume of silver nitrate used for the sample Vb = Volume of silver nitrate used for the blank, V=Volume of sample taken, N= Normality.

 Phosphate